-Antigua and Barbuda announces a few changes to its investor citizenship programme.
+Antigua and Barbuda has announced a few changes to its investor citizenship programme.
 The changes are coming into force on April 1, 2020.

 Here’s what’s new: